 Pro tip: Including the recipient’s name or other personalization in the email subject line can boost engagement by an estimated 26%.

 It’s also a good idea to solicit replies from your audience.
-The idea of actually having a two-way conversation might sound crazy (think of how many newsletters you actually respond to), but it’s not against the rules.
+The idea of having a two-way conversation might sound crazy (think of how many newsletters you actually respond to), but it’s not against the rules.
 Consider asking an open-ended question at the end of one of your newsletters and watch the replies roll in.

 Overwhelming an audience can also hurt your deliverability indirectly.
 There’s no hard rule on how many emails you can send to your audience, and sending too many emails won’t specifically get you in trouble.
 Instead, your users will just be annoyed by you.

 The best way to keep your email audience sufficiently whelmed is to establish some basic email cadences for your brand.
-Product updates are great and newsletters are wonderful, but emailing your audience “👈🤠 HAPPY MONDAY Y’ALL 🤠👉” every week for no reason other than to make noise will trounce your sender reputation.
+Product updates are great, and newsletters are wonderful, but emailing your audience “👈🤠 HAPPY MONDAY Y’ALL 🤠👉” every week for no reason other than to make noise will trounce your sender reputation.

 This will happen to your reputation so fast

-But staying on top of email list management is the only way to ensure your emails remain healthy and deliverable.
+However, staying on top of email list management is the only way to ensure your emails remain healthy and deliverable.
 Email lists decay for a number of reasons.
 People leave companies and their email addresses expire, or maybe your company’s content no longer interests them.

 List vendors are also risky.
 There’s no way to know which contacts on the list are healthy, or even still eligible to receive emails, and the only way to find out is to email them.
 And emailing a dated list with a high bounce rate will hurt your deliverability.

-It’s a good idea to stay on top of email list management by manually unsubscribing bounces (if your email marketing software doesn’t do this already) and also recipients who have never opened your emails.
+It’s a good idea to stay on top of email list management by manually unsubscribing bounces (if your email marketing software doesn’t do this already) and recipients who have never opened your emails.
 There’s very little upside in keeping them around, and being in the habit of removing them will keep your deliverability healthy.

-Spam words are words that automatically subtract from your deliverability simply by existing in your content.
+Spam words automatically subtract from your deliverability simply by existing in your content.
 ISPs and email providers have determined that emails with specific verbiage tend to be unsubscribed from and marked as spam at a higher rate than normal, so the verbiage itself is an automatic penalty against email senders.

-Libby Margo of autopilot points out that spam words generally fall into one of six categories:
+Libby Margo of Autopilot points out that spam words generally fall into one of six categories:

-Spam words include verbiage such as call now, exclusive deal, free, prize, order now, get out of debt, and much more.
+Spam words include verbiage such as call nowexclusive dealfree, prizeorder nowget out of debt, and much more.

 This doesn’t mean that emailing your kids about a cheap, once-in-a-lifetime deal on a car from Craigslist is going to make your email undeliverable.
-The spam-words rule mostly applies to repeat offenders, and is factored in along with email open rates, unsubscribe rates, etc., to weigh against a sender’s reputation.
+The spam-words rule mostly applies to repeat offenders and is factored in along with email open rates, unsubscribe rates, etc., to weigh against a sender’s reputation.

 Besides avoiding spammy words, it’s also important to follow anti-spam and privacy laws.
 Data privacy is one of the biggest issues consumers and businesses face in the 21st century, and a sure way to get your emails blocked is to break privacy laws.